How Do You Know If Your ADHD Medication Is Working?

 Do you want it to help you:

-- Be able to manager projects more effectively instead of waiting for the last minute to get everything done?
+Be able to manage projects more effectively instead of waiting for the last minute to get everything done?

 What do you want your ADHD medication to do for you at home?